CtrlValCanc/X88-pro-10-unbrick-linux/README.md

 Here you have two alternatives, both equivalent:
 1. FactoryTool (Windows Only)
-2. AndroidTool (Windows and Linux, maybe MacOS) notice I will provide files only for Windows as I tried them both on the same OS, but you should be able to find them on Google
+2. AndroidTool (Windows and Linux, maybe MacOS)
+   I will provide files only for Windows as I tried them both on the same Windows OS installation, but you should be able to find them on Google
 ## Preparing your pc
 Download Driver Assistant, extract the archieve and run the exe; click "Install" and wait for it to finish.
 Reboot your pc.
 Download FactoryTool or AndroidTool, extract the archieve and run the exe.